borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 ## Extract the configuration files used to create an archive

 <span class="minilink minilink-addedin">New in version 1.7.15</span> borgmatic
 automatically stores all the configuration files used to create an archive inside the archive itself.
 This is useful in cases where you've lost a configuration file or you want to see what configurations were used to create a particular archive.

 To extract the configuration files from an archive, use the `config bootstrap` action.
 For example:

 ```bash
 borgmatic config bootstrap --repository repo.borg --destination /tmp
 ```

 This extracts the configuration file from the latest archive in the repository `repo.borg` to `/tmp/etc/borgmatic/config.yaml`, assuming that the only configuration file used to create this archive was located at `/etc/borgmatic/config.yaml` when the archive was created.

 Note that to run the `config bootstrap` action, you don't need to have a borgmatic configuration file.
 You only need to specify the repository to use via the `--repository` flag; borgmatic will figure out the rest.

-If a destination directory is not specified, the configuration files will be extracted to their original locations, silently **overwriting** any configuration files that may already exist.
+If a destination directory is not specified, the configuration files will be extracted to their original locations, silently *overwriting* any configuration files that may already exist.
 For example, if a configuration file was located at `/etc/borgmatic/config.yaml` when the archive was created, it will be extracted to `/etc/borgmatic/config.yaml` too.

 If you want to extract the configuration file from a specific archive, use the `--archive` flag:

 ```bash
 borgmatic config bootstrap --repository repo.borg --archive host-2023-01-02T04:06:07.080910 --destination /tmp
 ```

+<span class="minilink minilink-addedin">New in version 1.8.1</span> Set the
+`store_config_files` option to `false` to disable the automatic backup of borgmatic configuration files, for instance if they contain sensitive information you don't want to store even inside your encrypted backups.
+If you do this though, the `config bootstrap` action will no longer work.